guardian/security-hq/README.md

 ### DynamoDB local setup

-The application requires DynamoDB to be running locally.
-It will start automatically upon `run`, but the table itself needs to be initialised separately by running
+Running Security HQ locally requires a local instance of DynamoDb to connect to.
+The `run` tasks handles most of the work automatically by starting and stopping `DynamoDBLocal` as appropriate.
+It does not, however, create a table for the application to use.

+To do that, the following script needs to be executed _while_ the application is running.
+This only needs to be done once, as the database is stored on disk and persistent between application runs.

 1. `$ ./script/setup`

-This scripts need to be run _while_ the application is running so that the database (which is automatically started and stopped while security hq is running) is available.

 ### Working with CSS and JS